 4. Solid colors are my preference.
-Avoid busy & bold patterns – they’re too distracting and will detract from your beautiful smile!
-Simple patterns without too much contrast can work nicely though, especially if paired with a solid colored layer.
+Busy & bold patterns can be too distracting without paining with solid colored pieces.
+Simple patterns without too much contrast tend to work best.

 5. Fit is very important!
 Baggy cloths will add the appearance of more weight in camera.
 On the other hand, tight cloths will show off unwanted “curves” especially when sitting down (yes, you’ll be sitting for some shots).
 Aim for something structured that you’re still comfortable in – something that fits snug but without being constraining at all.